Skip to main content

 [prefix][instance]_[dbName]

-For example, for the namespace prod (using prefix "prod_" ), instance 'italy', userDB will be prod_italy_users
+For example, for the namespace prod (using the prefix "prod_" ), instance 'italy', userDB will be prod_italy_users

-Except for global DB, wich is share across instances, and has only prefix
+Except for the global DB, wich is shared across instances, and has only the common prefix

 [prefix]global-infos